Reapor used in high wind area in Bayfair Shopping Centre

 Being a potential high wind zone, mechanical fixing (powder coated "J" channel) was chosen as the preferred method and it was installed by Foster Construction.
 Providing absorption in the reflective environment which typically experiences high wind conditions meant proper consideration to affix the material securely to the area.

-The panels are constructed from small aerated granules and are suitable for use outdoors.
+The panels are constructed from small aerated granules and are suitable for use outdoors and in loading docks.
 Wet panels will drain freely and dry in the sun.
 The granules are fused together through a patented high temperature sintering process to form a hard, lightweight, fibre-free, non-combustible stone-look panel to effectively absorb a broad frequency range of noise produced by local traffic.

 Designed with light and delicate architectural components, the building included Reapor as part of the exterior for acoustic purposes and for it’s modern, lightly textured concrete surface look.